-One of the most highly publicized addiction treatment models also happens to be one of the longest standing in the United States.
-Twelve-step programs are probably what most people think about when they consider drug rehab and alcohol treatment.
+One of the most highly publicized addiction treatment models also happens to be one of the longest-standing in the United States.
+Twelve-step programs are probably what most people think about when they consider drug and alcohol treatment.
 These programs essentially pioneered a modern approach to addiction treatment.

 Today, 12-step programs have been adopted by addiction centers all over the world to treat everything from cocaine addiction to overspending.
-However, what is a 12-step program and how does it work?
-Is it worth the recognition it’s received?
+But, what is a 12-step program, and how does it work?
+Is it worth the recognition it’s receiving?
 Learn more about how 12-step programs work and their effectiveness in drug and alcohol treatment.

 Twelve-step programs essentially come down to a set of principles that guide a person through acceptance of their problem with addiction, trusting a higher power to take control, addressing moral issues, seeking to make amends for mistakes, and helping others do the same.
 The program accomplished sobriety through two basic objectives: answering spiritual needs and connecting to a community of people who understand what you are going through.
 It has proven to be a powerful methodology.

 Though AA wasn’t developed with scientific standards or studies, it is currently one of the most popular evidence-based treatments in the United States.
-Though it was not started through scientific means, it did have influences from psychologist Carl Jung and William Silkworth (a doctor that treated Bill Wilson and was an early proponent of the idea of addiction as a disease).
+Though it was not started through scientific means, it did have influences from psychologist Carl Jung and William Silkworth (a doctor that treated Bill Wilson and was an early proponent of the addiction as a disease idea).
 Today, we recognize that healthy connections play a large role in overcoming addiction, just as addiction can put a strain on relationships.

 History of 12-Step Programs

 Alcoholics Anonymous started the 12-step recovery program in 1939 as a fellowship of people (primarily men at first) who were looking to get out from under alcoholism.
-Before AA, alcoholism was typically seen as a moral failing, needing to be punished by law.
+Before AzA, alcoholism was typically seen as a moral failing which needed to be punished by law.
 Around the turn of the century, the country was embroiled in the Temperance Movement and prohibition.
-When AA was started by fellow recovering alcoholics, rather than political groups, and it acknowledged that addiction was a disease, it attracted people immediately.
+When AA was started by fellow recovering alcoholic users, rather than political groups, and it acknowledged that addiction was a disease, it attracted people immediately.

 Bill Wilson saw the Oxford Group as a way to overcome his own struggle with alcoholism after his promising career was finished because of his problematic drinking.
 He was invited by a friend and attended a few meetings.
-His drinking put in the hospital several times under the care of Dr. William Silkworth, who believed that addiction was a disease in need of treatment.
+His drinking resulted in being put in the hospital several times under the care of Dr. William Silkworth, who believed that addiction was a disease in need of treatment.
 During one hospitalization, Wilson was given a mixture that included hallucinogens and belladonna.
-During his treatment, he had a profound spiritual experience and conversion.
+While in treatment, he had a profound spiritual experience and conversion.
 After his release, he was inspired to re-join the Oxford Group.
 Wilson’s Last Drink was in December of 1934.

 While Wilson was in the Oxford Group, he was joined by several other people who were seeking to overcome alcoholism, including Dr. Bob Smith, who would later become a co-founding member of Alcoholics Anonymous.
 After Smith entered recovery, the two resolved to help others fight alcoholism and achieve sobriety as they did.